SM 32x400 [2xM8] / N42 - magnetic roller

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – find application in hard drives, electric motors, medical devices or other modern machines.
+- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: